CannabisIndica/cannabisindica.github.io/_pages/photography.md

 author_profile: true
 ---

-I like photography.
-Every refresh scatters things a little differently — click a photo to see it larger with details.
+All pictures takes by yours truly on Fujifilm X-H1.
+Click a photo to see it larger with extra details.

 <link rel="stylesheet" href="{{ '/assets/css/photo-scatter.css' | relative_url }}">